Can we make tostones without frying? We sure do! These crispy, easy-to-make tostones are made with the air fryer, or an oven if that's what you have.

 - 2 tbsp olive oil

 - 1 tsp salt (or more, to taste)

 How to parboil the plantains

 - Cut the plantains: Cut the unpeeled plantain into 3/4 inch [2 cm] thick slices (about 8 slices per plantain).

 - Boil the plantains: Place the plantain into a pot and cover with water (plus about an extra inch over it).
 Boil over medium-high heat for about 12-15 minutes, starting counting from the time it breaks the boil.
-The plantain slices should be cooked through, but not too soft.
-Remove from the water and let them cool to room temperature resting on paper towel to whisk away excess moisture.
+The plantain slices should be cooked completely, but still firm, if they are even a little raw in the center they will break when crushed.
+Prick them with a fork to prove they're fully cooked.
+Once cooked through, remove from the water and let them cool to room temperature resting on a paper towel to whisk away excess moisture.
 Peel the slices.

 - Flatten: If you have a tostonera (Amazon affiliate link) flatten the slices between two pieces of parchment or wax paper, so the plantain doesn't stick to the tostonera.
 If you don't have a tostonera, flatten using the bottom of a glass jar putting the plantain slices between two pieces of paper as described above.
 In either case it's best if the slices are very thin (around 3 mm [1/16 "]).

 - Season: Brush the flattened slices with olive oil.
 Sprinkle with salt and garlic powder.

 - Preheat the air fryer to 400 ºF [200ºC].
 Place the slices of plantain in the air fryer bowl, making sure they are not piled up and return bowl to the air fryer.
 Cook for 15 minutes or until they turn a light golden color and are crispy around the edges.